jojo157/Delightful-Penguins/README.md

   - To edit art piece. (artist only)
   - To delete art piece. (artist only)

+- An individual page for each art piece with elements:
+  - Showing more details for art piece.
+  - To add art piece to cart.
+  - To allow the user contact the artist.

 - Cart Page with elements:
   - To see whats in cart.
   - To edit cart.